Dividend Growth Investing Strategy Explained — ValueMarkers Guide

 Why Dividend Growth Stocks Perform Well

 Firms that raise their payouts tend to be profitable and well run.
 Increasing their dividends sends a signal that management is confident about future earnings.
 This often leads to stock price gains on top of the rising payouts.
-Studies show that dividend growth stocks have earned strong total returns over time while showing lower market volatility than the broader market.
+Evidence from [SOURCE] shows that dividend growth stocks have earned strong total returns over time while showing lower market volatility than the broader market.

 The need to fund rising dividends also acts as a quality screen.
 A company must produce enough free cash flow to cover each higher payout.
 Weak or over-leveraged firms rarely qualify.
 This built-in filter steers investors toward businesses with lasting strengths and solid earnings power.